Emergency Weather Information

 Early Dismissal

 An early dismissal is called when school is already in session and a weather event or safety concern arises.
 In these situations, every effort will be made to announce the dismissal at least one and a half (1 1/2) hours prior to the dismissal times.
-If all schools are dismissed, the middle and high schools will dismiss prior to the elementary schools.
-A notification to this effect will be issued via our ParentSquare notification system, district social media sites, district website, and school closing information websites.
+A notification will be issued via our ParentSquare notification system, district social media sites, district website, and school closing information websites.

 School Closings

-When forecasts predict severe weather conditions, or there is a safety concern, Portage Township Schools may cancel the school day.
-In the event that school is cancelled, students will participate in e-learning activities, which can be accessed online at pts.schoology.com.
+When forecasts predict severe weather conditions, or there is a safety concern, PTS may cancel the school day.
+In the event that school is canceled, students and families will receive directions regarding how to access the day's classwork.
+Depending on the timing of the inclement day, schools may host a synchronous e-learning day (Google Meets), an asynchronous e-learning day (independent work completed at home), or a makeup day.
 Every effort will be made to contact our families by 6:00 a.m. the morning of the cancelation.
-When our schools are closed, all extra-curricular activities, events, and sports are cancelled as well.
+When our schools are closed, all extra-curricular activities, events, and sports are canceled as well.

 Delayed Dismissal

-When severe weather creates extremely unsafe weather conditions at the end of the school day, Portage Township Schools may delay the dismissal of students.
+When severe weather creates unsafe weather conditions, such as a severe thunderstorm or tornado, at the end of the school day, Portage Township Schools may delay the dismissal of students.
 Every effort will be made to contact our families as soon as possible, and district officials will notify parents when students are dismissed.
-School buses will run their routes for the high school and middle schools first, then pick up elementary students approximately 30 minutes later.
+Adjusted school bus drop-off times can be found in the My Ride K-12 app.

 Notification of 2-Hour Delays, Early Dismissals, & School Closures

-Portage Township Schools families will be notified of any 2-hour delays, early dismissals, and school closures via our ParentSquare notification service.
-This service will automatically call the phone number provided to us at registration and that is on file with your child's school.
-You may also receive an e-mail sent to the address we have on file with your child's school as well as a text message.
+PTS families will be notified of 2-hour delays, early dismissals, and school closures via our ParentSquare notification service.
+This service will automatically notify the phone number and email address provided to us at registration and what is on file with your child's school.
 It is vital that this information is up-to-date and accurate; contact your child's school if you need to change or update your contact information.

-We also encourage our families to obtain updates on the status of school by listening to local radio stations, viewing local television stations, visiting the Emergency Closing Center website, or visiting our social media sites.
+We also encourage our families to obtain updates on the status of school by visiting our website and social media pages on Facebook and Instagram.